pavankumarinfo/JmeterTemplates/README.md

 # JmeterTemplates
 This resource is helpful for all people who would like to develop Jmeter scripts from Basic level.
-This Git resource have different types of Jmeter Tempaltes:
+This Git resource have different types of Jmeter Templates:

 1. Basic Jmeter
 2. Basic Jmeter using Data file